The Climate Masterclass: Training and Insights on Climate and the Law (On-demand Training)

 This training session will examine the government’s strategies on achieving net zero, examining how these strategies are interconnected and their overall adequacy in addressing the challenges of sustainability.
 This session will provide a thorough analysis of the government’s approach to the Net Zero Strategy (NZS), highlighting key policies and initiatives designed to propel the UK towards its climate goals.

 Gain insights into the coherence of current strategies and explore expert opinions on whether these plans are sufficient for meeting the targets set forth.
+This hybrid event is essential for environmental professionals, policy makers, academics, and anyone interested in the effectiveness of national strategies aimed at combating climate change.

 Power to the People: getting renewable energy from source to user